 After almost a decade of modern homesteading research, hands-on gardening and self-sufficiency workshops, interviewing experts and reading more books late into the night than I care to remember, I packed up my 5 year-old son in the fall of 2008 and moved to a rural homestead near the ocean outside of a small town in coastal British Columbia, just a ferry ride away from Vancouver.
 With no formal homesteading experience (I grew up in a semi-rural subdivision and knew a sum total of zero farmers), we settled into our small, restored heritage log cabin on 6+ acres of west coast rainforest and began the process of learning the skills that would begin to turn it into a tiny haven of style and self-sufficiency.

-At the beginning of our eleventh official growing season, and with much help from family, friends, and mentors, we’ve got a greenhouse, a thriving blueberry patch, raised bed vegetable gardens (with more beds on the way), secure cool storage for harvested fruits and vegetables, raspberries, human-powered clothes washing and drying systems (for emergencies), a flock of 15 14 20 19 12 chickens and an addition to the original old cabin that we love.
-We’re currently in the process of planning projects for this season: more raised beds for vegetables, more berries, lots of herbs, and some permaculture installations.
+At the end of our eleventh official year here, and with much help from family, friends, and mentors, we’ve got a greenhouse, a thriving blueberry patch, raised bed vegetable gardens (with more beds on the way), secure cool storage for harvested fruits and vegetables, raspberries, human-powered clothes washing and drying systems (for emergencies), a flock of 15 14 20 19 12 chickens and an addition to the original old cabin that we love.
+We’re currently in the process of planning projects for next season: more raised beds for vegetables, more berries, lots of herbs, and some permaculture installations.